statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 ####– CAS Schedule

-The CAS Schedule shall be attached to the Plan<sup>*The CAS Schedule is contained in annex 3 to MEPC/Circ.390.
-The solwe purpose of the CAS Schedule is to aid Companies and Recognized Organizations in the preparation of CAS Survey and scholl be read and used for this purpose only.</sup>
+The CAS Schedule shall be attached to the Plan
 ###Appendix 5

 ####– Other documentation